-Seahawks training camp impressions: Bobby Wagner puts on football gear, but contract stalemate with team continues
+Here’s what we learned from day 2 of Seahawks training camp

 Without those two, here is how the Seattle defense lined up on Friday:

-Line —Cassius Marsh, Jarran Reed, Poona Ford, Quinton Jefferson; Linebackers — Austin Calitro (middle), K.J.
+Line — Cassius Marsh, Jarran Reed, Poona Ford, Quinton Jefferson; Linebackers — Austin Calitro (middle), K.J.
 Wright (weakside), Mychal Kendricks (strongside); Safeties — Bradley McDougald (strong), Tedric Thompson (free); Cornerbacks — Shaquill Griffin, Tre Flowers.

 Line — Rasheem Green, Al Woods, Earl Mitchell, Branden Jackson; Linebackers — Cody Barton (middle), Justin Currie (weakside), Shaquem Griffin (strongside); Safeties — Shalom Luani (strong), Ugo Amadi (free); Cornerbacks — Akeem King, Neiko Thorpe.

-Note: Update: Bobby Wagner has signed a three-year, $54 million contract extension with the Seahawks, making him the highest-paid linebacker in the NFL. | Read more »